Study details differences between deep interiors of Mars and Earth

 "Earth's core does this but Mars' core does not - though it used to, billions of years ago.
 Mars' core likely no longer has the energetic, turbulent motion which is needed to generate such a field," Irving added.

 The first was an August 2021 marsquake centered close to Valles Marineris, the solar system's largest canyon.
-The second was a September 2021 meteorite impact that left a crater of about 425 feet (130 meters).
+The second was a September 2021 meteorite impact that left a crater of about 130m.